CrumpLab/gptaddin/Readme.md

 ### Usage notes

-I don't currently have plans to make this package ready for a larger audience to install and use without hassle.
-There are several privacy concerns to have about sending data to OpenAI.
-The behavior of LLMs can be unstable.
-IMO, interacting with these tools requires a great deal of human supervision.
-For example, in using the functions in this package myself, I'm rarely getting results that are useful to me straightaway.
-And, the reason I'm making these functions is so that I personally understand what I am sending and receiving, and that I have programmatic control over what I'm doing.
-For these reasons, as I mentioned earlier, I'm not suggesting that anyone install and use this package.
+I don't currently have plans to make this package ready for a larger audience to install and use without any hassle.
+There are several privacy concerns to consider when sending data to OpenAI, and the behavior of LLMs can be unstable.
+In my opinion, interacting with these tools requires a great deal of human supervision.
+For example, while using the functions in this package myself, I rarely get results that are useful straight away.
+The reason I'm creating these functions is to personally understand what I am sending and receiving, as well as to have programmatic control over my actions.
+For these reasons, as I mentioned earlier, I'm not suggesting that anyone should install and use this package.

 In case this rough scratchpad of a package is useful for others, here's a quick rundown.